ni/measurement-plugin-python/ni_measurement_client/README.md

 - Exposing `enumerate_services` API in the discovery client and support class (Service Descriptor).
 - Creating a fully fledged pin map client.
-- A measurement client library wrapping the RPC APIs with required helper APIs say for validating the metadata, abstracting the v1 and v2 versions, data parsing etc.
+- A measurement client library wrapping the RPC APIs with required helper APIs say for validating the metadata, abstracting the v1 and v2 versions, parsing data, etc.
   - Preferably generalize or specialize the serialization and deserialization API implementation.
-  - Possibly explore ways to easily facilitate editing the configuration parameter values for any selected measurement.
+  - Possibly explore ways to easily facilitate editing the configuration parameter values for any datatype in a selected measurement.